 Today’s print security and AI landscape

 AI is giving cybercriminals new ways to exploit print infrastructure.
-Malicious actors are already using AI to scan networks for entry points, automate reconnaissance, and bypass traditional detection methods.
-Just 36% of enterprises apply printer firmware updates promptly, leaving a concerning number of devices vulnerable.
+Cybercriminals are using AI to break into print infrastructure more easily.
+They scan networks, gather information and avoid detection.
+Yet only 36% of companies update printer software on time, leaving many devices open to attack.
 With long refresh cycles and limited visibility, printers and scanners are quietly becoming an accessible entry point for AI-driven attacks.

 According to Quocirca’s Print Security Landscape 2025 report, the average cost of a print-related data breach now stands at £820,000.
 That’s before factoring in the reputational fallout or potential legal consequences.
 With AI-enabled attacks becoming more targeted and harder to detect, it’s no surprise that 83% of organisations plan to increase their print security investment this year.